 I was recently commissioned to create the artwork for two large, permanent tile murals for the Paseo Nuevo Mall in Santa Barbara, CA. The project is entitled "Love Letters" and is a collaboration with Pacific Retail and the Museum of Contemporary Art in Santa Barbara.
-Below you will find my mock ups and work in progress studio shots, taken by the talented Marc Alt.

 About the Project: